Navy Explosive Ordnance Disposal Hosts Arctic Training Exercise Snow Crab Ex

-230212-N-YR675-1324 LITTLE FALLS, Minn.
+230205-N-YR675-1504 LITTLE FALLS, Minn.
 (Feb.
-12, 2023) A U.S. Navy Explosive Ordnance Disposal (EOD) Technician, assigned to EOD Mobile Unit Two, fires an M-4 rifle while skiing in Arctic mobility training in Little Falls, Minnesota, Feb.
+5, 2023)-- A U.S. Navy Explosive Ordnance Disposal (EOD) Technician, assigned to EOD Mobile Unit Two, enters a space while training in Little Falls, Minnesota, Feb.
 12, 2023 during Snow Crab Exercise 23-1, an exercise designed to test and evaluate U.S. Navy Explosive Ordnance Disposal’s (EOD) and Navy Diver’s capabilities and equipment in a simulated Arctic environment and improve combat effectiveness.
 Navy EOD and Navy Divers are part of the Navy Expeditionary Combat Force (NECF), enabling the U.S. Navy Fleet by clearing and protecting the battlespace.
 (U.S. Navy Photo by Lt.
 Brittany Stephens/Released)

 |Date Taken: